Shipping investor European Maritime Finance (EMF) has announced that its funds have received Article 9 classification.

 According to a statement from the Copenhagen-based firm, EMF’s Green Harmony funds have achieved Article 9 compliance under the European Union’s Sustainable Finance Disclosure Regulation, or SFDR.

-Article 9 funds are financial products that invest with sustainability as its core objective.
+Article 9 funds are financial products that invest with sustainability as their core objective.

 Martin Haugaard, founder and chief executive of EMF, said: “We are thrilled to be among the first maritime funds to achieve Article 9 compliance, setting a new benchmark for sustainable investments in the industry.”